bearcove/vixen/internal/DESIGN.md

 This avoids awkward "read file over RPC" shims while maintaining the core invariant: **CAS is the only durable artifact store**.

 **Staged capability for execd:**
-- v0: execd reads sources directly from the local workspace (simplest)
-- Later: execd can fetch source blobs from CAS, enabling remote execution
+- v0: execd fetches source blobs from CAS (enables remote exec without shared FS)

 **v0 execd contract:**
-- Execd runs on the same host as the workspace path provided by daemon
-- Workspace path is passed to execd; execd treats it as read-only
-- This assumption is explicitly scoped to v0; remote execution will use CAS-fetched sources
+- Execd does **not** receive workspace paths and does **not** need access to the daemon’s filesystem.
+- All compilation inputs (toolchains, sources, deps) are identified by CAS manifests/hashes.
+- For non-local execd, daemon must know execd’s host triple to request the correct Rust toolchain from CAS (set `VX_EXEC_HOST_TRIPLE`).

 ---